getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

 You have the following options:

 - Build the image locally from a Dockerfile and push it to your own Docker Hub account.
-- Run a prebuilt image that is hosted on the `rackspace` Docker Hub account.
+- Run a prebuilt image that is hosted on the `carinamarina` Docker Hub account.

 If you want to use the prebuilt image, you can skip to [Deploy WordPress](#deploy-wordpress).